quioteframework/quioteframework.github.io/src/content/docs/propulsion/reference/model-criteria.md

 ### Using an alternative collection class

 Sometimes it's useful to have a custom collection class as result instead of the normal `*Collection` object.
-Usually the formatter defines which collection will be returned, but Propulsion gives you a nitty-gritty trick to overwrite that behavior.
+The formatter defines which collection class it instantiates — each formatter (`PropulsionObjectFormatter`, `PropulsionArrayFormatter`, etc.) holds a protected `$collectionName` property pointing at the collection class it hydrates into.

-Let's assume you have a table `author` with its model class `Bookstore\Author` and thus a query class `Bookstore\AuthorQuery`: when you have the normal `ObjectFormatter` chosen and call `->find()` on the query class object, the formatter searches for a class called `$ModelClass .
-'Collection'` — i.e. `Bookstore\AuthorCollection` — and if found uses this class instead of `Propulsion\Collection\ObjectCollection`.
-You should primarily just extend `Propulsion\Collection\ObjectCollection` and add your own methods, or overwrite particular ones.
+Propulsion does not look up a collection class by convention from the model name (there's no `Bookstore\AuthorCollection`-style auto-discovery).
+To use a custom collection class, extend `Propulsion\Collection\PropulsionObjectCollection` (or `PropulsionArrayCollection`) with your own methods, then subclass the relevant formatter and override its `$collectionName` property to point at your class, and select that formatter with `setFormatter()`.

 ### Paginating results